quicwg/wg-materials/interim-19-01/minutes.md

 Ekr: We could always require one byte all the time.

-Christian: If I’m including a stream frame, either it fills packet or it doesnt, if it doesn’t I encode the length
+Christian: If I’m including a stream frame, either it fills packet or it doesn't, if it doesn’t I encode the length

 Mark: Do we need to change the spec?